frvidal/dynamic-pie-chart/projects/dynamic-pie-chart/README.md

 > import {DynamicPieChartModule} from 'dynamic-pie-chart';

 2 mock files are provided for testing purpose.
-Each one is containing an array of slices :
+Each one is containing a sample array of slices :
 - MockSlicesOne
 - MockSlicesTwo